Why take Medicinal MushroomsJul 05, 2022

 Romina: Thank you for joining us even in spite of all the attacks that happened today, and I know that it was a difficult period for everyone.
-But today we'll be talking about liver health and detoxification specifically using medicinal mushrooms.
+But today we'll be talking about leaky liver and detoxification specifically using medicinal mushrooms.
 And I'd like to introduce Dr. Aggarwal or at least his background before we start off the webinar.

-What supplementes are good for the Liver
+What supplements are good for the Liver

 Dr. Aggarwal: Thank you, Romina.
 Really a pleasure.
 Hi, everyone.
 Again, greetings from Kenya.
-I'm really excited to share my thoughts on the liver and its importance in clinical practice, because I find the liver is often ignored in most holistic practices even though it is the seat of the health.
+I'm really excited to share my thoughts on leaky liver and its importance in clinical practice, because I find the liver is often ignored in most holistic practices even though it is the seat of the health.
 In Chinese medicine we call it the master organ because it controls everything, and I'll go into that more in the lecture.

 Romina: Thank you.